Perspectives on Constrained Forecasting: Illustrative Examples

 The distribution of loss at the AD-optimal value $\optf$ is spread over $2-12$ on the scale defined in this analysis, while the mean and median of the loss distribution are around $5.1-5.2$.
 There is appreciable probability of loss values much less than this, as well as reasonable chances of higher losses up to the $9-12$ range (akin to \lq\lq value at risk'').
 These are key and potentially critical presentations of realistic outcomes from the decision analysis, and simply proceeding on the basis of traditional \lq\lq act on the optimal decision'' does not recognize these potentially important practical considerations.

-A further point speaks to the role of dependencies under $P(\y).$ While the Bayesian decision analysis using loss functions that are additive over outcomes (here, stores) is wholly appropriate, it leads to optimal forecasts that are not impacted by dependencies under $P(\y)$ as earlier discussed.
-The impact of dependencies is in the implied nature of the loss distributions.
-The figure highlights this in contrasting the predictive distribution $P(Y,L(\y,\optf)/n)$ under the dependent model with that of a model in which $\V$ is replaced by a diagonal matrix $\V_0$ having the same diagonal elements.
+A further point speaks to the impact of dependencies in $P(\y)$ on the implied loss distributions.
+The figure highlights this in contrasting summaries of the predictive distribution $P(Y,L(\y,\optf)/n)$ under the dependent model with a model in which $\V$ is replaced by a diagonal matrix $\V_0$ having the same diagonal elements.
 This is not a strange choice for comparison; applied analyses of such problems will often analyze data independently across stores, so this is a relevant benchmark.
 The resulting $P(Y)$ and hence the joint $P(Y,L(\y,\optf)/n)$ are very concentrated relative to the original model analysis.
 In the dependent model, there are ranges of negative and positive dependencies among the $y_i$, but the preponderance and magnitudes of positive values lead to overall increased uncertainty about $Y$ and hence about the potential loss outcomes.
 This is typical in such commercial applications, where dependencies often arise through common factors such a seasonality and management policies that are comparable across stores~\citep{BerryWest2018DCMM,BerryWest2018TSM}.
 The comparison analysis that fixes all correlations in $\V_0$ to zero defines, in contrast, a rather concentrated predictive distribution for $Y$ and hence losses.
 While the optimized expected losses are the same under the two models, the independence model massively understates the levels of realistic uncertainty in the outcome total $Y$ and hence in the loss distribution; this leads to the potential to generate substantial over-confidence in the selection of the optimal constrained point forecasts.
 Other comparisons could be made, but this practically-grounded example serves to again highlight the main point of examining loss distributions along with optimal point forecasts.